scicode-learn/scicode-learn/README.md

 <img src="resources/scicodelearn_logo.png" width="200">

-The project is still early on, see the [Roadmap_initial.md](Roadmap_initial.md) for the plan to get the project off the ground.
+The project is still early on, see the initial roadmap ([issue #2](https://github.com/scicode-learn/scicode-learn/issues/2)) for the plan to get the project off the ground.

 scicode-learn a riff off of #scicode and scikit-learn.
 (See [this blog](https://medium.com/@cMadan/scicode-learn-collecting-thoughts-ff22443f3dda) for some thoughts on the original inspiration for the project).